Domain (biology): Archaea

-Archaea evolved many cell sizes, but all are relatively small.
-Their size ranges from 0.1 μm to 15 μm diameter and up to 200 μm long.
-They are about the size of bacteria, or similar in size to the mitochondria found in eukaryotic cells.
-Members of the genus Thermoplasma are the smallest of the Archaea.
+Archaea are relatively small.
+They range from 0.1 μm to 15 μm diameter and up to 200 μm long, about the size of bacteria and the mitochondria found in eukaryotic cells.
+Members of the genus Thermoplasma are the smallest Archaea.

 Bacteria

 Cyanobacteria and mycoplasmas are two examples of bacteria.

-Even though bacteria are prokaryotic cells just like Archaea, their cell membranes are instead made of phospholipid bilayers.

-Bacteria cell membranes are distinct from Archean membranes: They characteristically have none of the ether linkages that Archaea have.
+Even though bacteria are prokaryotic cells like Archaea, their cell membranes are instead made of phospholipid bilayers, with none of the ether linkages that Archaea have.
 Internally, bacteria have different RNA structures in their ribosomes, hence they are grouped into a different category.
 In the two- and three-domain systems, this puts them into a separate domain.

 There is a great deal of diversity in the domain Bacteria.
-That diversity is further confounded by exchange of genes between different bacterial lineages.
-The occurrence of duplicate genes between otherwise distantly-related bacteria makes it nearly impossible to distinguish bacterial species, or count the bacterial species on the Earth, or to organize them into a tree-like structure (unless the structure includes cross-connections between branches, making it a "network" instead of a "tree").
+That diversity is further confounded by the exchange of genes between different bacterial lineages.
+The occurrence of duplicate genes between otherwise distantly-related bacteria makes it nearly impossible to distinguish bacterial species, count the bacterial species on the Earth, or organize them into a tree-like structure (unless the structure includes cross-connections between branches, making it a "network" instead of a "tree").

 Eukarya

-Members of the domain Eukarya – called eukaryotes – have membrane-bound organelles (including a nucleus containing genetic material) and are represented by five kingdoms: Plantae, Protozoa, Animalia, Chromista, and Fungi.
+Members of the domain Eukarya—called eukaryotes—have membrane-bound organelles (including a nucleus containing genetic material) and are represented by five kingdoms: Plantae, Protozoa, Animalia, Chromista, and Fungi.

 Exclusion of viruses and prions

-The three-domain system does not include any form of non-cellular life.
-Stefan Luketa proposed a five-domain system in 2012, adding Prionobiota (acellular and without nucleic acid) and Virusobiota (acellular but with nucleic acid) to the traditional three domains.
+The three-domain system includes no form of non-cellular life.
+Stefan Luketa proposed a five-dominion system in 2012, adding Prionobiota (acellular and without nucleic acid) and Virusobiota (acellular but with nucleic acid) to the traditional three domains.